lewiyue/UIAutomatorTestCaseDemo/README.md

 # UIAutomatorTestCaseDemo

 Use this project for UI Automation.

+- Lewi